You’ve shared the good news with family and friends, and maybe even started your baby registry.

 Anything that doesn’t breathe

-Not only do they not stretch to accommodate your growth, but they also don’t breathe, which means hot days and hormonal temperature changes become even more unpleasant.
+Not only do they not stretch to accommodate your growth, but they don’t breathe, which means hot days and hormonal temperature changes can become even more unpleasant.

 A pair of shoes that cause pain can feel worse during pregnancy, as your feet and ankles are likely to swell.
 Even if you love them, it’s best to skip over the strappy high heels and tight calf-high boots till the baby is born.

 While there’s no ‘right’ time to begin wearing maternity clothes, most women choose to make the switch at around 20 weeks — or five months — into pregnancy.
 For many women, this is when significant physical changes begin.

 A well-rounded maternity wardrobe should consist of comfortable, loose-fitting clothes which can be dressed up or down.
 Many maternity tops have nursing features that are helpful postpartum, offering extra value to your purchase.

 Skipping over formalwear, constrictive clothing and shoes, and fabrics with limited stretch or breathability will ensure a more healthy, comfortable maternity wardrobe.